gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 If there is a need to explicitly get some non-cached extensions - use the `DynamicClassExtension.extensionNoCache(...)` method to get them.

 It is possible to explicitly define cache policy per each extension interface.
-It can be done using the `@ExtensionInterface` annotation amd specifying the `cachePolicy` field.
+It can be done using the `@ExtensionInterface` annotation and specifying the `cachePolicy` field.

 #### Integrity and Validation
 `DynamicClassExtension` offers a capability to validate extensions for a given class through its `checkValid(...)` method.
 An extension is deemed valid when corresponding operations are registered for all its methods.
 However, in certain scenarios, it's desirable to maintain extension validity while supporting only a subset of operations.
 This flexibility can be achieved by annotating specific methods in the extension interface with `@OptionalMethods` annotation.